President & CEO

 - Launch a free online membership club in Canada

 - Sell lottery tickets online in North America through a secure, regulated website, in August 2004

 ALC is a proud sponsor of community events – both large and small – across Atlantic Canada.
 Every year, ALC sponsors and supports an extensive and diverse range of cultural, sporting, charitable and community events.
-In 2011, Atlantic Lottery sponsored more than 50 festivals and events throughout the provinces.

 All profits from ALC activities are returned to the provincial governments.
 They use it for things like social programs, roads and education.